 Release Date(s)1975 (May 31, 2011)

-Barry Lyndon is an unlikely epic story.
-It’s unlikely, because most such epic films use a much wider canvas and more vivid cinematography – think Spartacus, which was also directed by Stanley Kubrick.
+Barry Lyndon is an unlikely film.
+It’s unlikely, because most such epics use a much wider canvas and more vivid cinematography – think Spartacus, which was also directed by Stanley Kubrick.
 But Spartacus was not typical of Kubrick’s style.
-Barry Lyndon is, thus making it an unusual epic film, at least by Hollywood standards.
+Barry Lyndon is, thus making it an unusual film by Hollywood standards.

 Barry Lyndon is the story of a man’s life – at least the most important parts of it – the rise and fall of an 18th century Irish scoundrel, named Redmond Barry.
 Barry (played by Ryan O’Neal) starts the film a mere boy, who is in love with his cousin.
 When she attracts the affections of a British gentleman and soldier, Barry is hot with jealousy.
 He challenges his cousin’s suitor to a pistol duel, and finds no reward in winning it.
-Murder is murder, and Barry is forced to flee his home to escape the law.
-Before long, Barry finds himself enlisting in the British army and fighting against the French in the Seven Years War.
-But, as with many things in his life, he finds this situation not to his liking, and takes the first opportunity to desert his post in search of better things.
-Over time, Barry takes advantage of a number of unlikely twists of fate – and his uncanny ability to lie, cheat and steal his way out of difficult situations – and eventually climbs into the highest levels of society.
+Murder is murder, and so Barry is forced to flee his home to escape the law.
+Before long, he finds himself enlisting in the British army and fighting against the French in the Seven Years War.
+But, as with many things in his life, Barry finds this situation not to his liking, and takes the first opportunity to desert his post in search of better things.
+Over time, he takes advantage of a number of unlikely twists of fate – and his uncanny ability to lie, cheat, and steal his way out of difficult situations – eventually climbing into the highest levels of society.
 But as Barry eventually learns, what fate gives, it can also take away.

-Barry Lyndon is a fascinating film.
-Certainly, better such epic tales have been told before and since.
-And better looking films have also been made.
-But Barry Lyndon still holds a certain fascination.
-Kubrick and O’Neal have crafted a central character that it is very hard to like, and yet you can’t quite dislike him either.
+Barry Lyndon is a fascinating film from start to finish.
+Kubrick and O’Neal have crafted a central character that is very hard to like, and yet you can’t quite dislike him either.
 Raymond Barry is brooding and crafty.
 Much of what he does is downright despicable – taking advantage of even those who would love him to make himself more comfortable in life.
 But he shows genuine feelings for others too, especially his own son later in the story.
 You can’t quite help but think that, had Barry had better role models in his life (he grew up fatherless) and a few more friends (his only real friend dies early in the story), he might have turned out differently.
 Still, this is a rare film that dares you to embrace a deeply-flawed character and is a more rewarding experience for doing so.

-Its look is also unusual.
+Its look is unusual too.
 Kubrick and cinematographer John Alcott developed a special process for shooting film in natural settings, using lenses originally developed for NASA deep space photography in low light.
-The result is a very subdued but natural look to the film, which creates a cool atmosphere for the story.
+The result is a very subdued but organic look, which lends a rich atmosphere to the narrative.
 Very little depth of field is apparent – the image looks flattened by design.
 It’s as if you’re looking at an elaborate, live-action Victorian painting.
-There’s also very little visual warmth found here, from the overcast skies of battlefields to the ornate, but emotionally-barren, chambers and corridors of high society.
-The effect is to visually reinforce an aspect of Barry’s character that we begin to realize as the story unfolds – Barry is never truly happy, no matter where he is, what he has or what he does.
+There’s also very little warmth found here, from the overcast skies of battlefields to the ornate, but emotionally-barren, chambers and corridors of high society.
+The effect is to visually reinforce an aspect of Barry’s character that we begin to realize as the story unfolds.
+But for brief moments, Barry is never truly happy, no matter where he is, what he has, or what he does.
 His is a restless soul, with no place to call home.

 Like the original DVDs, the only extra included on the Blu-ray is the film’s theatrical trailer in widescreen.
 It’s very soft and certainly looks its age, but Kubrick trailers are always unique and it’s cool to have it on here.
 This also means you can safely sell your previous DVD copies with no fear of losing any content.